-HCA Data received under this Contract must be segregated or otherwise distinguishable from non-HCA Data.
+- 5.2.4.1 HCA Data received under this Contract must be segregated or otherwise distinguishable from non-HCA Data.
 This is to ensure that when no longer needed by the Contractor, all of HCA's Data can be identified for return or destruction.
-It also aids in determining whether HCA's Data has or may have been compromised in the event of a security breach.

-HCA's Data must be kept in one of the following ways:

-a.
-On media (e.g. hard disk, optical disc, tape, etc.) which contains only HCA Data:

-- b.
-In a logical container on electronic media, such as a partition or folder dedicated to HCA's Data; - c.
-In a database that contains only HCA Data; - d.
-Within a database HCA data must be distinguishable from non-HCA Data by the value of a specific field or fields within database records; - e.
-Physically segregated from non-HCA Data in a drawer, folder, or other container when stored as physical paper documents. - When it is not feasible or practical to segregate HCA's Data from non-HCA data, both HCA's Data and the non-HCA data with which it is commingled must be protected as described in this Exhibit.
+It also aids in determining whether HCA's Data has or may have been compromised in the event of a security breach. - 5.2.4.2 HCA's Data must be kept in one of the following ways: - 5.2.4.2.1 On media (e.g. hard disk, optical disc, tape, etc.) which contains only HCA Data; - 5.2.4.2.2 In a logical container on electronic media, such as a partition or folder dedicated to HCA's Data: - 5.2.4.2.3 In a database that contains only HCA Data; - 5.2.4.2.4 Within a database HCA data must be distinguishable from non-HCA Data by the value of a specific field or fields within database records: - 5.2.4.2.5 Physically segregated from non-HCA Data in a drawer, folder, or other container when stored as physical paper documents.

+5.2.4.3 When it is not feasible or practical to segregate HCA's Data from non-HCA data, both HCA's Data and the non-HCA data with which it is commingled must be protected as described in this Exhibit.

-c.
-Data Disposition
+5.3 Data Disposition

-Upon request by HCA, at the end of the Contract term, or when no longer needed, Confidential Information/Data must be returned to HCA or disposed of as set out below, except as required to be maintained for compliance or accounting purposes.

-Media are to be destoryed using a method documented within NIST 800-88 (http://csrc.nist.gov/publications/PubsSPs.html).

-i.
-For Data stored on network disks, deleting unneeded Data is sufficient as long as the disks remain in a Secured Area and otherwise meet the requirements listed in Section 4.b.iii, above.
+- 5.3.1 Upon request by HCA, at the end of the Contract term, or when no longer needed, Confidential Information/Data must be returned to HCA or disposed of as set out below, except as required to be maintained for compliance or accounting purposes. - 5.3.2 Media are to be destroyed using a method documented within NIST 800-88 (http://csrc.nist.gov/publications/PubsSPs.html). - 5.3.3 For Data stored on network disks, deleting unneeded Data is sufficient as long as the disks remain in a Secured Area and otherwise meet the requirements listed in Section 4.b.iii, above.
 Destruction of the Data as outlined in this section of this Exhibit may be deferred until the disks are retired, replaced, or otherwise taken out of the Secured Area.

-5. Data Confidentiality and Non-Disclosure
+6 Data Confidentiality and Non-Disclosure

-- a.
-Data Confidentiality. - i) The Contractor will not use, publish, transfer, sell or otherwise disclose any Confidential Information gained by reason of this Contract for any purpose that is not directly connected with the purpose of this Contract, except: - 1. as provided by law; or - 2. with the prior written consent of the person or personal representative of the person who is the subject of the Confidential Information.
+- 6.1 Data Confidentiality. - 6.1.1 The Contractor will not use, publish, transfer, sell or otherwise disclose any Confidential Information gained by reason of this Contract for any purpose that is not directly connected with the purpose of this Contract, except: - 6.1.1.1 as provided by law; or - 6.1.1.2 with the prior written consent of the person or personal representative of the person who is the subject of the Confidential Information.

-b.
-Non-Disclosure of Data
+6.2 Non-Disclosure of Data